keptn/tutorials/site/tutorials/keptn-azure-devops.md

 ## Run the deployment & quality gate
 Duration: 4:00

-Deploy your artifact with your release pipeline.
+Now let's deploy your artifact with your release pipeline.

+Once you have deployed the version, the tests will be kicked off and will send a number of requests against our microservice.

-After the deployment, the second stage will start the tests followed by the evaluation of the quality gate.
+Next, the evaluation of the quality gate will start and tell you about a *passed* or *failed* quality gate.

+Please note that you can experiment with different version of the microservice to see the evaluation of the quality gate.
+The different version are located in the `manifest` folder and named `carts-v1.yaml`, `carts-v2.yaml`, and `carts-v3.yaml`.

+Go ahead and find out which versions will pass the quality gate and which versions will fail!

 ## Summary
 Duration: 1:00

-TODO
+### What we've covered

+1. Install Keptn for quality gates only use case on Azure Kubernetes Service (AKS)
+1. Create a project and service in Keptn
+1. Define Service Level Indicators (SLIs) to fetch metrics from Dynatrace
+1. Define Service Level Objectives (SLOs) to verify quality of deployed services
+1. Set up release pipeline in Azure DevOps
+1. Deploy app with Azure DevOps pipeline
+1. See Keptn quality gates in action